 How to Get a Telephone & Communications Equipment Trading License in Dubai

-This guide covers everything you need to know about obtaining a trading licence under Activity Code 4652.06 at Dubai South Business Hub Free Zone, from what the licence covers and who it suits, to costs, steps, and compliance requirements.
+This guide covers everything you need to know about obtaining a trading license under Activity Code 4652.06 at Dubai South Business Hub Free Zone, from what the license covers and who it suits, to costs, steps, and compliance requirements.

 Permitted trading activities typically include: